Peyote seeds germination

 Propagating Peyote from seeds is a really rewarding experience but require great patience as lophophora williamsii is a really slow growing cactus.

-Lophophora seeds can remain viable for years if kept dormant in a dry and dark place.
-You can get seeds from your own cactus plant or here, mature lophophora williamsii flowers in response to watering after the flower it will produces a pink fruit containing 6-10 seeds, I sometimes got up to 30 seeds per pod by out crossing them.
+Lophophora seeds can remain viable for years if kept dormant in a cold,dry and dark place.
+You can get seeds from your own cactus plant or you can buy them here.
+Mature lophophora williamsii flowers in response to watering and sunlight, after the flower it will produces a pink fruit containing 6-10 seeds, I sometimes got up to 30 seeds per pod by out crossing them.
 Peyote flowers should be fertilized with a small paint brush.
 I practice out crossing to get the most fertile seeds.
 I transfer some pollen from the flower of one plant to the stigma of another plant.

 To get the best results and for your conveniance, we propose now a germination kit, click on the link and learn more!

-Soil: I got the best result by using ordinary humus, sand, limestone and pumice.
-Soil must be kept very humid (80-90%) so put more humus than other ingredients - Remove all leaves or wood from the mix, for better results you can put the soil in the microwave for 1 or 2 minutes, then put it inside a small pot and water it.
-It must be watered for at least 5mn, then just put the lophophora seeds on top of the ground and spray water to humidify a last time then put in a plastic bag or cover the pot with plastic foil.
+Soil: I got the best result by using ordinary humus in the beginning, after a few month I add sand, limestone and pumice.
+Soil must be kept very humid (80-90%) - Remove all leaves or wood from the soil, for better results you can put the soil in the microwave for 1 or 2 minutes, then put it inside a small pot and water it.
+It must be watered for at least 5mn, then just put the lophophora seeds on top of the ground, do not bury them and spray water to humidify a last time then put in a plastic bag or cover the pot with plastic foil but the best is our germination kit, because our special little container is really sealed so the humidity level will be at its best.
 After a few minutes mists should appear, if it doesnt appear humidity is not enough so just spray again.
 You are done when mist appears.

 Humidity: I wet the soil very much and then I put a plastic over the pot or inside a sandwich plastic bag that can be sealed.

-Temperature: 25-30 degrees celsius and cooler at night time, the purpose is to get the same conditions as they get when they are in the desert.
+Temperature: 25-30 degrees celsius and cooler at night time, the purpose is to get the same condition as they get when they are in the desert, a real thermal shock is required to get the best results.

 When most of the peyote seeds have grown I take away the plastic (folie) after 5-6 weeks, you have to open the plastic bag step by step, a little first, then a little more... or you make holes in the plastic foil if you covered the pot with plastic foil.
 Then let the soil dry - water — let them dry — water and so on...